2050plus/2050plus/doc/veka_model.rst

 #.
 Build a futur load using the annual future load and the built profiles (incl. heat, transport, industry, power supply and residual load profiles).
 #.
 Add this load to the network.

 This methodology implies that the residual share of electricity is considered constant over future planning horizons.
 This does not take into account the evolution of appliances consumption.
-This is a limitation as we know from Climact's projections for ELIA.
+This is a limitation as we know from `Climact's short term projections for ELIA Adequacy working group <https://www.elia.be/fr/users-group/adequacy-working-group/20230825-meeting>` that this share is not constant.
 In this study, we assessed a future demand of 32.2TWh in 2030 for appliances (knowing that we were at 27.5TWh in 2013 and 25.7TWh in 2022).

-    - Lien vers l'étude ELIA # ToDo VLA

 Future annual demand
 ---------------------------